-- Polyquats Algaecide
+1. Polyquats Algaecide

-- Copper Based Algaecide
+2. Copper Based Algaecide

-This chemical has copper as its active ingredients that will kill and prevent the spread of algae in your swimming pool.
-Copper-based algaecide is effective in killing different types of algae in your swimming pool because it lasts longer in pool water.
-The common types of algae that this chemical can kill include green pool algae, mustard algae, pink pool algae, and black pool algae.
+This chemical has copper as its active ingredient, which works to kill and prevent the spread of algae in your swimming pool.
+Copper-based algaecide is effective in killing different types of algae because it lasts longer in pool water.
+It is effective in killing green pool algae, mustard algae, pink pool algae, and black pool algae.

 This algaecide works by producing residuals on the swimming pool walls where you are likely to find algae.
-When the algae come into contact with the residual, they die almost instantly.
+When the algae come into contact with the chemical residual, they die almost instantly.
 Unlike other types of non-copper algaecides, copper-based algaecide does not lead to the formation of foam on your pool.

-- Quaternary Algaecide
+3. Quaternary Algaecide

-Unlike the copper-based algaecide, quaternary algaecide does not stain your swimming pool walls or floor.
-You will find it in a liquid form, and its concentration can range from 5% to 50%.
+Quaternary algaecides have ammonium compounds as their active ingredients to eradicate a variety of algae that might infect your pool.
+Unlike copper-based algaecide, quaternary algaecide does not stain your swimming pool walls or floor.
+It comes in a liquid form with a concentration that ranges from 5% to 50%.

-- Sodium Bromide
+4. Sodium Bromide

 This chemical can be used during the shock treatment of your pool.
 It is ideal for killing mustard or black algae.
 However, you can only use sodium bromide solution on cleaning systems compatible with bromine and chlorine compounds.
 It would help if you did not use it on biguanide-based systems.